min read

 We’ve taken the community access that made the 2017 ICO era great and made it even better.

 For the past several months, we've worked closely with Uniswap Labs as core contributors on the CCA protocol, a set of smart contracts that challenge traditional token distribution mechanisms to prioritize fair access, permissionless, on-chain access to community members and the general public pre-launch.
-This means the $AZTEC token will be 100 percent community-owned on day 1 of the unlock.
+This means that on day 1 of the unlock, 100% of the community's $AZTEC tokens will be unlocked.

 This model is values-aligned with our Core team and addresses the current challenges in token distribution, where retail participants often face unfair disadvantages against whales and institutions that hold large amounts of money.